splunk/public-o11y-docs/admin/org-metrics.md

 To learn more, see {ref}`Add context to metrics using events <events-intro>`.

+(org-metrics-track-limits)=
 ### Metrics that track system limits

-These metrics track limits that Infrastructure Monitoring enforces for your organization:
+These metrics track limits that Infrastructure Monitoring enforces for your organization.
+If you exceed these limits, your data might be dropped:

 * `sf.org.limit.activeTimeSeries` (gauge): Maximum number of active MTS, within a moving window of the past 25 hours, that your organization can have.
 If you exceed this limit, Infrastructure Monitoring stops accepting data points for new MTS, but continues to accept data points for existing MTS.
 To monitor your usage against the limit, use the metric `sf.org.numActiveTimeSeries`.